user454322/browserid-verifier/sample/app/README.md

 <br />

-Alternatively see a [live sample](https://browserid-verifier-sample.herokuapp.com) in Heroku.
+Alternatively see a [live sample](https://browseridverifiersample-user454322.rhcloud.com/) in OpenShift.